 Making Indian Country safer and healthier place for everyone is a shared responsibility.
 Action is being taken to address the problem of sexual assaults and our efforts are yielding results for women and girls in tribal communities.

 For more information, visit the IHS programs to address sexual assault and violence against women, and DOJ efforts to strengthen public safety in Indian country .

 Improving the Contract Health Services Program: Update

-I recently sent an update to tribal leaders on our ongoing consultation on how to improve the Contract Health Services program.
-The letter includes IHS progress on the first set of recommendations from the CHS workgroup as well as their new set of recommendations.
-The CHS workgroup has done an outstanding job of developing practice recommendations that can be translated into specific, concrete actions that are helping us improve how we use funding to pay for referrals and care outside of our facilities.
+I recently sent an update to tribal leaders on our ongoing consultation on how to improve the Purchased/Referred Care (PRC) program.
+The letter includes IHS progress on the first set of recommendations from the PRC workgroup as well as their new set of recommendations.
+The PRC workgroup has done an outstanding job of developing practice recommendations that can be translated into specific, concrete actions that are helping us improve how we use funding to pay for referrals and care outside of our facilities.
 Here is a copy of the letter [PDF - 82KB] and its attachment.
 [PDF - 46KB]

 Required fields are marked with an asterisk.